The programme includes 8 core LL.M. courses, 1 optional course, and a LL.M. thesis.

 The LL.M. is structured on the European credit system.
-Each course (compulsory and elective) is worth 5 credits, for a total of 45 credits.
+Each course (compulsory and optional) is worth 5 credits, for a total of 45 credits.
 The remaining 15 credits are earned by writing and defending a Master’s thesis.

 The 8 Core LL.M.
 Courses are reserved for LL.M. students and meet daily during our school term from 15-18h.
 They provide the primary course load, covering the main areas of international business law.
 Students will benefit from small class sizes, close relations with the ULB teaching staff and group camaraderie amongst the LL.M. students.

 The LL.M.
 Thesis involves the preparation of a written work on a topic of international business law of the student’s own choosing, under the one-to-one supervision of a member of the teaching staff.